 I’m Carolyn Shearlock.
-From 2002 to 2008, my husband Dave and I lived aboard our Tayana 37, Que Tal, full-time and cruised the Pacific side of Mexico and Central America.
+From 2002 to 2008, my husband Dave and I lived aboard our Tayana 37, Que Tal, full-time and cruised the Pacific side of Mexico, the Sea of Cortez and Central America.
 During that time, I learned a lot about what works — and doesn’t — aboard a boat.

 While I’ve enjoyed cooking since I was a little girl, I’m not a gourmet chef.
-Yes, I do enjoy cooking . . . but I also enjoy a lot of other aspects of cruising: snorkeling, hiking, exploring new towns, entertaining friends, and sailing from one gorgeous anchorage to another.
+Cooking is fun . . . but I also enjoy a lot of other aspects of cruising: snorkeling, hiking, exploring new towns, entertaining friends, and sailing from one gorgeous anchorage to another.

-I began The Boat Galley in 2010 and now there are over 500 articles here.
+And over the years, The Boat Galley has expanded to included articles about boat life and DIY projects.
 I love the collaborative nature that the site has taken on with readers expanding on many of my ideas.
 Together we know so much more than any of us do by ourselves.

 In addition to the comments under each article, a lot of discussion takes place on TBG’s Facebook page.
 I’d love to have you join in — get more info or just click “Like” below and TBG posts will start showing up in your newsfeed along with questions and comments from other readers:

 Everything here on the site is free, although I do make some money from the advertising here and when readers purchase from Amazon (and a few other retailers) through the links here.
 It does not extra cost to you, however.

 There’s also a free e-newsletter highlighting all the new articles as well as a couple of older ones that you might have missed.
 It’ll be delivered via email, so you won’t miss a thing even if you’re away from internet coverage for a while.
 Click here to subscribe — it’s free and you can cancel at any time.

 You might notice that while there are a few recipes here, there aren’t tons.
 That’s because you frequently don’t have internet on the boat, and so can’t refer to something on a web site.
 An actual cookbook is more useful in my opinion — whether in print or electronic format.